Thursday, 29 May 2025

 “This event is a continuation of what the previous administration started,” Olabode said.
 “We are committed to strengthening ties between news agencies, and this contest also serves as a preparatory event for the upcoming International Conference of Campus Journalists (ICCJ) scheduled for May 3rd.”

-At the end of the contest, Ifeoluwa Lambe of OAU Kilonshele and Joy Ogundele of Icons News Agency emerged as second and third place winners respectively.
+At the end of the contest, Ifeoluwa Lambe of OAU Kilonshele and Joy Oludele of Icons News Agency emerged as second and third place winners respectively.
 All three winners were awarded certificates of excellence.

 The panel of judges, Samson Akintokun and Memunat Alli, congratulated the winners and encouraged all participants to keep honing their craft.
 “Winning doesn’t mean you’ve reached the peak,” Akintokun advised.
 “And for those who didn’t win, don’t let it define you.
 There’s always another opportunity.”